MicrosoftDocs/WindowsCommunityToolkitDocs/docs/helpers/AttachedShadows.md

 ### Remarks

 While `DropShadowPanel` encapsulated the complexities of adding a shadow, it added a lot of depth and complexity to the visual tree. `AttachedDropShadow` instead requires that you provide the surface where the shadows should be cast, such as a common backdrop element.
 This means that each shadow can use the same shared surface rather than creating its own backdrop element for each shadow (like `DropShadowPanel` did).
-This slight trade-off for ease-of-use is gained in performance.
+This slight trade-off for ease-of-use is a gain in performance.
 However, it does mean it may not be as flexible for certain use cases with manipulation of an element.
 In those cases we recommend to try and use `AttachedCardShadow` instead or wrapping an element and its backdrop in a custom control.

 ### Example